graiola/target_estimation/README.md

 # ToDo

-- [] Cleanup the matlab scripts and add the freq
+- [x] Cleanup the matlab scripts and add the freq
+- [] Add sigma to the tests/plots
 - [] Export intersection with the ros target manager
-- [] Add transformation from target to observer (so that the projectile has the z oriented with the world frame for example)
+- [] Add transformation from target to observer in the yaml (so that the projectile has the z oriented with the world frame for example)

 # Notes